 You cover all the key areas of law, as well as a wide range of optional topics including:

 At Essex we specialise in commercial law, public law, and human rights law.
-We are 3rd in the UK for research power in law (THE research power measure, REF2021).
+We are 3rd in the UK for research power in law (THE research power measure, REF2021) and 47th for Law in THE World University Rankings by Subject 2023.

 Our law course allows you to develop your intellectual and critical faculties, encourage you to think independently and teach you to present rational, coherent and accurate arguments orally and in writing.